furoTmark/furoTmark.github.io/_posts/2021-12-29-Firestore-Credential-Initialization-With-AppSettings.md

     }
 ```

-Notice there are 2 ways to initialize this class.
+Notice there are two ways to initialize this class.
 The first way is to use the injected IConfiguration service and get the values from the appsettings.json.
-The second way is to use the constructor with the parameters, this is useful if we want a special initialization for a specific part of the application, maybe unit testing.
+The second way is to use the constructor with the parameters; this is useful if we want a special initialization for a specific part of the application, maybe unit testing.

-After having this class, I use it in my implementation as an injected service.
-That way I can inject it to the constructor of the class that needs it.
+After this class, I used it as an injected service in my implementation.
+That way, I can inject it into the class's constructor that needs it.

-The next code block is an example how can the Firestore be initialized this way using just the credential information without setting the path to a file.
+The following code block is an example of how the Firestore be initialized using just the credential information without setting the path to a file.

 ```csharp
         public FirestoreRepository(FirestoreCredentialInitializer firestoreCredential)